 2008 IT TAKES TWO Guest BBC2

 2008 COMEDY CUTS ITV2 (Series 3) Sketch writer and performer

-2007 THE BLAME GAME Panel guest BBC1 NI
+2007 THE BLAME GAME Panel guest BBC1

 2007 COMEDY BLUE Paramount Channel for COMEDY CENTRAL

 2007 HISTORY OF THE ‘C’ WORD Guest C4